Noire et Blanche: Description

 The title of the photograph refers both to the medium of black and white photography and the duality expressed in the dichotomy between the caucasian female model and the African black mask.
 The photograph depicts the famous French model Kiki de Montparnasse, posing expressionless, with her eyes closed and her head lying on a table, holding with her left hand a black African mask vertically upon its surface.
 The picture juxtaposes the similarities between the soft oval white face of the model, as if she were a living mask, with the shiny black mask, also with eyes closed and a serene expression.
 It also expresses the artist's interest in African art, which had a huge influence in the artistic movements of the first decades of the 20th century.

 Art market

-A print of the photograph was sold by $3,131,533 at 8 November 2017, at Christie's, Paris.
+A print of the photograph sold by $3,131,533 at 8 November 2017, at Christie's, Paris.
+Another print sold by $4,020,000 at 17 November 2022, at Christie's, making it the fourth most expensive ever at the art maket.
+A third print reached $2,878,148 at 25 June 2025, at Sotheby's New York.